CAL FIRE Urban Forestry Grants

 In March 2021, the City kicked off tree planting efforts for this project in all 3 City parks.
 20 trees were planted at Artesia Park, 5 trees were planted at AJ Padelford Park, and 1 tree was planted at Baber Park.
+Parkway trees have been planted throughout the City since May of 2021, and planting will continue into 2022.
 The trees planted were from a wide variety of species approved by CAL FIRE and picked because of their low water use, climate adaptability, and suitable size for their location.
 The Los Angeles Conservation Corps (LACC), one of the City’s main partners on these projects, planted the trees with supervision from City staff.

-Starting next week, the LACC will be conducting outreach throughout the City to provide information to residents about tree planting and to find residents that are interested in having a tree planted in the parkway in front of their house.
+Before planting trees, the LACC conducts outreach throughout the City to provide information to residents about tree planting and to find residents that are interested in having a tree planted in the parkway in front of their house.
 Residents in targeted areas will receive a brochure from the LACC and an invitation to a virtual event to learn about the tree planting project and its benefits.

 Urban Forest Management Plan

 Davey Resource Group, the company creating the City’s urban forest management plan, will also be conducting outreach soon to expand awareness of the benefits of trees and getting input from the community on the plan they are developing.
 The City appreciates all the input residents have to offer as part of the process.
-If you are interested in having a tree planted in front of your property, you can also email email@example.com with your name, address, and contact information and we will make sure to keep you in mind once planting begins on City parkways in the coming weeks.
+If you are interested in having a tree planted in front of your property, you can also email email@example.com with your name, address, and contact information and we will make sure to keep you in mind if trees remain available.
 To keep updated on this project, visit this page periodically, and follow us on Facebook and Instagram @OfficialCityofArtesia.